Want to be a writer? Um, maybe you don’t. Basically, I’m in a hostage situation. See that view in the window? That’s me. Every

 I no longer believe I’m crazy

-Cyndie Zahner is the author of Dream Wide Awake, a paranormal novel that is totally fiction, but has been inspired by her own experiences.
+Cyndie Zahner is the author of Dream Wide Awake and Project Dream, paranormal fiction novels inspired by her own experiences.
 This is the first in a series of blogs about her inspiration behind the novel.
-Follow her on Instagram, Twitter, Facebook, Goodreads, BookBub, LinkedIn and purchase her books on Amazon.

 a wife, mother, grandmother, friend, true girl’s girl and lover of people.
 I am an e-book hoarder, coffee junkie, chocolate addict and mellow-glass-of-wine drinker.
 I live with a read-write-run disorder.

 I hope you’ll stay for a while.
 If you’re like me and love heartfelt conversations and spooky chats, you may enjoy one of my novels.
 I write women’s fiction and chick lit for melancholy, messy-hair days.
 And I compose riveting psychological thrillers and psychic crime fiction stories to keep you awake at night.